mtjyobna/mtjyobna/README.md

 ### Hello there! 👋

-I'm Jyobna, an aspiring Product Manager with a knack for diving deep into data.
-Before diving into the world of product management, I honed my skills as a Data Analyst, and that analytical foundation is something I still lean on heavily today.
+Product Manager -  Currenlty leading a 0-to-1 development of a health & fitness app.

 **How to reach me**:
 - [Twitter](https://twitter.com/jyobna)
 - [Linkedin](https://www.linkedin.com/in/jyobna-m-t-90644a1a2)
 - [Personal Blog/Website](https://jyobna.github.io)

-By the way, you can also download my resume [here](https://jyobna.github.io/assets/resume.pdf)